mohamedAbdullaAlNahtta/Prevent-Multiple-Login-Sessions-PHP/README.md

 - there is no hashing for password
 - there is no escaping for user name and password strings
-- the user name or the password
+- the user name or the password may be case sensitive

 ==> The project using PHP and Mysql